Syncleus/maven-mongodb-plugin/README.md

 This plugin lets you start and stop an instance of MongoDB during a Maven build, e.g. for integration testing.
 The Mongo instance isn't strictly embedded (it's not running within the JVM of your application), but it _is_ a managed instance that exists only for the lifetime of your build.

+To file a bug, or request a new feature please submit it to our [JIRA issue tracker](http://bugs.syncleus.com/browse/MMP).

 Usage
 -----